AlexleLion/master-research/README.md

 - **Notebooks**: Contains Jupyter notebooks used for visualizations and advanced analyses, including the interactive complex LDA model.

-- **Scripts**: Includes all the functions utilized in the notebooks and the main project execution scripts.
+- **Scripts**: Includes all the functions used in the notebooks and the main project execution scripts.

 *Note*: The original source files (PDFs and JPG images) totaling approximately 24 GB are not included in this repository due to their size.
 These files are stored locally.